firejh/log-kafka/README.md

 # log-kafka #
 ---
- * receive udp log package and write it to kafka *
+ * receive udp/http log package and write it to kafka

 ## introdction ##
 ---